maxvdo/WDPS1917_RESIT/README.md

 --------------------------------------------

-RESIT ASSIGNMENT WEB DATA PROCESSING SYSTEMS
+#RESIT ASSIGNMENT WEB DATA PROCESSING SYSTEMS

-MAX VAN DEN OETELAAR
+###MAX VAN DEN OETELAAR (2662601)
-2662601

-In the .zip file, you will find:
+In the folder, you will find:

 - Python scripts to run the assignment (described below).
-- "predictions" folder, which include the named and linked entities (clueweb_id + entity label + freebase_id).
+- *"predictions"* folder, which include the named and linked entities (clueweb_id + entity label + freebase_id).
 I also included the predictions file from the last time I successfully ran the code.
-This is called "predictions_reference" and was run using the run_all_normal.sh (without spark).
+This is called *"predictions_reference"* and was run using the *run_all_normal.sh* (without spark).
-- "results" folder, which include a summary of the results.
+- *"results"* folder, which includes a summary of the results.
 I also included the results file from the last time I successfully ran the code.
-   This is called "results_predictions_reference" and was run using the run_all_normal.sh (without spark).
+   This is called *"results_predictions_reference"* and was run using the *run_all_normal.sh* (without spark).
-- "data" folder, which includes the sample and annotation files.
+- *"data"* folder, which includes the sample and annotation files.

-The .zip can also be found at: https://github.com/maxvdo/WDPS1917_RESIT.git
+The repository for the project: https://github.com/maxvdo/WDPS1917_RESIT.git

 --------------------------------------------

 ## Python version ##
 For our tests on DAS4, we used python 3.5.2 and locally 3.7.0

 ------------------------------------------------------------------------------------------------------------
 ## Packages ##

-# Pre-processing #
+### Pre-processing ###

 - WARC package was used to open the warc files and easily extract content and key-ID for convenience
 - This can be installed for PYTHON 3 with for example pip3.5 install --user warc3-wet